takahideiwai/Crypto/_episodes/03-rsaAns.md

 This lab was originally designed by [SEEDLabs](http://www.cis.syr.edu/~wedu/seed/Labs_16.04/Crypto/Crypto_RSA/) and Dr. Wenliang Du.

 > ## Warning
-> Example codes are given in this instruction guide however, students are encouraged to create their own code to get the most out of this lab!!
+> Example codes are given in this instruction guide however, it is recommended that students create their own codes to get the most out of this lab!!
 {: .callout}

 ### Introduction